Kodular/Documentation/docs/components/user-interface/switch.md

     |size|`number`|

-Set the drawable used for the switch 'thumb' - the piece that the user can physically touch and drag along the track.
+_Set the drawable used for the switch 'thumb' - the piece that the user can physically touch and drag along the track.
 You can find the icon name (or code) here at https://material.io/icons .
-Use as size as example '300'.
+Use as size as example '300'._

 ## Properties

 ### Checked

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Switch', 'Checked')]]